Pacific Park is located on the world-famous Santa Monica Pier. You can reach the Park from all points East via I-10.

 The Santa Monica Free Ride is a free, hotel-sponsored service that will transport riders to Downtown Santa Monica, the Santa Monica Pier, Main Street, and Montana Avenue.
 The shuttle is regularly available at Shutters on the Beach Hotel, DoubleTree Santa Monica Suites and Loews Santa Monica Beach Hotel, and runs seven days a week from 11:30 a.m. until at least 8 p.m., later on weekends and for special events.
 The electric Shuttle is not exclusive to visitors: any pedestrian can flag down the three hotel-sponsored vehicles to be transported within the service area.

 Many ride-share services, including industry leaders Lyft and Uber, pick up and drop off passengers in Downtown Santa Monica.
-If coming to the Pier, set your destination to 1550 Appian Way to be dropped off by the beach so that you avoid the congestion of Ocean Avenue and the Pier Bridge.
-From this area you can take the stairs or wheel-chair accessible ramps onto the Pier deck and drivers can easily exit back out to Pacific Coast Highway and I-10.
+If coming to the Pier, set your destination to 1515 Ocean Ave, Santa Monica, CA 90401 to be dropped off in front of the Shore Hotel so that you avoid the congestion of the Pier Bridge and beach access roads.
+From this area you can walk down the pier bridge at Ocean and Colorado.
 If you are requesting a ride-share pick up, walk to the 4th street metro station which provides a spacious kiss-and-ride pick-up and drop-off area that is easily accessible from the freeway.
 If you need a Pier-adjacent pick up, we recommend you walk to Lot 1 North on the beach level and request your ride there to prevent your ride-share diver from getting stuck on the Pier bridge.

 If you are already in Santa Monica but find that the Pier is too far to walk but not far enough for a car ride, consider trying one of the many electric scooter and bike share programs prevalent in the City.
 Please remember that the beach pedestrian path and Pier boardwalk are for walking only and to always wear a helmet when riding and biking.
 Read more about our tips and tricks for using e-scooters in Santa Monica.